SEO is dead.

 When it comes to improving SEO, you have to be on top of your game.

 Google has over 200 signals and they’re changing all the time.
 Being search engine optimized is no longer a ‘nice-to-have’ that can add to ROI.
 In today’s world, it’s simply a must.
+If you’re not sure how your site is doing, drop your URL into Sure Oak’s free SEO Report tool.

 Then, you need to go after the factors that will differentiate you.
 Google optimizes industries differently.
 “There are some signals that mean more to you in the financial field than to those in the apparel field.”
 Research how your competitors are ranking as well as industry-specific SEO guidance and leverage that information to see the best SEO lift.